 The expectation is that learning and teaching styles will differ from each lesson and will address the subject being taught.
 At Sir Alexander Fleming Primary School, we utilise many learning and teaching styles.
 History will be taught mainly through themed based lessons in line with our creative connected curriculum.
-As far as possible, history should be biased towards practical lessons, with artefacts and drama playing a key part.
-Trips and visitors should also greatly enhance the History curriculum.
+As far as possible, teaching should enable the children to think as historians and should be biased towards practical lessons, with artefacts and drama playing a key part.
+The children will be given the opportunity to explore history further through trips and we encourage visitors to come into school to deliver workshops, sharing their expertise to greatly enhance the History curriculum

-History curriculum planning: due to the cross curricular creative curriculum we have, History will be planned around a topic.
-Planning takes place in a year group and all the History objectives are taken from the skills based curriculum.

-Resources: resources are held in the central library.
-Inclusion and Differentiation: (also see SEN policy): all children must have regular access to History appropriate to their stage of development.
+- History curriculum planning: due to the cross curricular creative curriculum we have, History will be planned around a topic.
+Planning takes place in a year group and all the History objectives are taken from the skills based curriculum. - Resources: resources are held in the central library. - Inclusion and Differentiation: (also see SEN policy): all children must have regular access to History appropriate to their stage of development.
 Challenge for all is integral to our teaching and we aim to encourage all pupils to reach their full potential through the provision of varied opportunities.
 Work wherever possible should be differentiated to aid children's learning.
 Also, more-able children should be given open-ended tasks and opportunities for further research and more challenging studies.
 We recognise that our curriculum planning must allow pupils to gain a progressively deeper understanding and competency as they move through our school.